We provide the tertiary education sector with career and capability development through an integrated set of programs, events and projects.

 Fundamental to our approach is the establishment of professional networks which participants in our programs can draw upon to further their practice.
 This is why the vast majority of our leadership programs are structured around small group interaction and peer learning, contextualised to the tertiary education sector, with active participation of senior leaders from within the sector and outside of it.

 Our website provides a comprehensive and detailed overview of what we do and how we do it.
-I hope you will find it stimulating and look forward to working with you in 2013.
+I hope you will find it stimulating and look forward to working with you.

 Professor & Director